saltastroops/web-manager-2021/docs/api.md

 !!! note
     As shown in the example, the username and password must be submitted as form data, not as a JSON object.
 This is required by the OAuth2 standard.

-The token is returned as a JSON object of the form `{"access_token": "some_token_value", "token_type": "bearer"}`, and yiu can get the token bvalue from the `access_token` property.
+The token is returned as a JSON object of the form `{"access_token": "some_token_value", "token_type": "bearer"}`, and yiu can get the token value from the `access_token` property.
 Once you have the token value (`abcd1234`, say), you can use it by passing it in an HTTP header.

 ```shell
 curl -H "Authorization: Bearer abcd1234" /api/secret/resource